DeBockSam/dexter_exercise/README.md

 (EXTRA QUESTION): In the last question of step 3 we statically pre-rendered a few detail pages of pokémon.
 Could we make it so only those pokémon routes are available & others return a 404?
 (Tip for extra question: use the info of this step :) )

-## Step 7: Server components vs. client components (+ loading.tsx & error.tsx)
+## Step 7: Server components vs. client components

-Normally we shouldn't have had to use dynamic or client side functionality.
+Until now we could solve all with server components.
 Everything could be fully pre-rendered on the server.
-So a.t.m. our react just receives HTML & doesn't need to do any hydration etc. All our fetch logic etc. is also not send to the client side.
+So a.t.m. our react just receives HTML & doesn't need to do any hydration etc. All our fetch logic etc. is also not send to the client side, keeping our bundle size to a minimum.
 What if we want to add some functionality that would be needed on the client side.

-- Adapt our route handler so it accepts our filter parameters & returns the list filtered
+- We can handle the filtering server or client side.
 - add a loading.tsx to show when we are fetching the list. (this is actually a suspense boundary, you can toggle this via react developer tools.
 Or place timeout in our api call so you can see it more clearly if you want)
 - add error.tsx (force an error.
 You should see the error message)
 - Filter / search in list: name / number / type